scottsmith93/scottsmith.github.io/_posts/2020-07-01-my-site-is-launched.md

 <p>I'd say I'm at my best when surrounded by the team in the office, reading the room, the mood, helping get ideas flowing and providing everyone with a space to contribute to solving problems and catering for user needs together.
 I don't get to do that at the moment and I've felt myself retreat into the imposter shell because it's the easy thing to do.</p>

+<p>The very idea of putting words together and putting them on the Internet for people to judge is nauseating.
+I need to snap out of this, I'm not going to get very far if I'm afraid of putting a few words out there, nevermind the service I'm working on in which millions of people interact with every year.</p>

 <p>I also, however, have <strong>a lot</strong> of thoughts that I want to start jotting down and share outwards.
-Mainly about the state of the design industry, the word Agile (it's a swear word to me which I'll explain at some point), design process-y things. <a href="https://twitter.com/OfficeOfWilson">Si</a> is usually on the receiving end of some small rants and feel it'd be good to use this site as a place to get better at processing my thoughts and writing points down clearly.</p>
+Mainly about the state of the design industry, the word Agile (it's a swear word to me which I'll explain at some point) and other design process-y things. <a href="https://twitter.com/OfficeOfWilson">Si</a> is usually on the receiving end of some small rants and feel it'd be good to use this site as a place to get better at processing my thoughts and writing points down clearly.
+Sometimes they'll be quite long, sometimes they'll be pretty short.</p>

-<p>I hope by putting ideas to paper it'll help me buck my ideas up and get back to 'Walking the Walk', when my posts are likely to come across as me 'Talking the Talk'.</p>
+<p>I hope by putting ideas and thoughts to paper it'll help me buck my ideas up and get back to 'Walking the Walk', when my posts are likely to come across as me 'Talking the Talk'.</p>

 <p>I also hope some things I write are the kinds of things others feel they needed to hear.
 I hope it can generate legitimate conversations off the back of them.
 Just away from Design Twitter™.
 Please.</p>

+<p>To add accountability, the first thing I want to share, and will share soon, are some thoughts around the hidden tasks Designers need to do that are often not accounted for when scoping out work.
+The Unsexy Design Work.</p>

-<p>If you'd like up something similar, I followed along this <a href="www.jmcglone.com/guides/github-pages/#">really simple step by step process</a>.</p>
+<p>If you'd like to set up something similar, I followed along this <a href="www.jmcglone.com/guides/github-pages/#">really simple step by step process</a>.</p>